 “Extreme heat and humidity can create health and safety issues for older adults and other individuals with certain medical conditions,” said Michele Gee, director of the Department of Human Services’ Economic Assistance Division.
 “This program provides extra help to vulnerable individuals who need to stay safe in their homes this summer.”

-The funds from this program help purchase and install a window air conditioning unit, repair an old unit, or purchase oscillating or window fans.
-The work is completed by a Community Action agency located in the state’s eight largest cities.
+The program helps qualifying households purchase and install a window air conditioning unit, repair an air conditioning unit, or purchase oscillating or window fans.

-In order to qualify for assistance, current Low Income Home Energy Assistance Program (LIHEAP) clients under 60 years of age who received heating assistance this past heating season need a signed statement from a physician, physician assistant, nurse practitioner, or public health nurse verifying their medical condition and the need for a cooled living space.
-They must provide that information to a county social service office.
-Clients age 60 and over are not required to get documentation of a medical need.
+To qualify, individuals under 60 years of age who received heating assistance this past heating season need a signed statement from a physician, physician assistant, nurse practitioner or public health nurse verifying their medical condition and the need for a cooled living space.
+They must provide that information to their county social service office.
+LIHEAP clients age 60 and older are not required to get documentation of a medical need.

-Individuals should contact their county social service office to apply for the program before September 29.
+To apply, individuals should contact their county social service office before Sept.
+28.

-LIHEAP is a federally funded program that primarily helps qualifying households with home heating costs.
-During the 2017 heating season, the program served about 12,100 households statewide.
-Last summer, 186 households participated in the cooling assistance program helped 157 qualifying North Dakota households.
+LIHEAP is a federally-funded program that primarily helps qualifying households with home heating costs.
+During the 2017 heating season, the program served about 12,300 households statewide.
+Last summer, the cooling assistance program helped 157 qualifying North Dakota households.